Department of Primary Industries, Water and Environment, Hobart, Tasmania.

 - Develop a supplementary feed crop and study its use by the birds during winter migration

 Outcomes: A recovery team for the Orange-bellied Parrot was first established in 1980.
 The wild population, which was estimated to number around 150 individuals in 2005, has since undergone a rapid decline and in early 2017 fewer than 20 birds were found at Melaleuca with no birds elsewhere.
 Individuals are being bred in captive breeding programs in Taroona, Tasmania, Healesville Sanctuary, Adelaide Zoo, Melbourne Zoo, Halls Gap Zoo (previously), Moonlit Sanctuary and Priam Parrot Breeding Centre.
-The captive population totals more than 300 birds.
+The captive population totals 325 birds.
 Because of the precipitous decline in the wild population, an additional 21 birds from the wild population were captured in 2011 to provide genetic diversity in the species' captive breeding program.
 In early 2017 it was reported that sixteen captive birds succumbed to Pseudomonas aeruginosa infection in Hobart Wildlife Centre, while Moonlit Sanctuary was reporting good progress with eight new chicks.
 At Healesville Sanctuary, over 40 eggs had hatched by January 2017.

 Where found: Tasmania and coastal SE mainland Australia.